Tomodi98/calculator/README.md

 Input one number by clicking on the buttons with numbers on them.
 Afterwards select an operator (+, -, * or /) and another number to execute the selected operation with.
 You can also chain multiple numbers (example: 2 + 6 * 2).
 Keep in mind that doing so would not yield 14 as expected with usual operator precedence in math.
 This calculator cannot do that!
-It evaluates numbers in the order they are input in.
+It evaluates numbers in the order they are input in, so in the given example it would return 16.
 Try dividing by 0.